ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 Health check specification
 ==========================

-All apps that run in production are required to have an HTTP health check endpoint, even if they are event-driven.
-This health check must comply with [the spec](#health-check-spec).
-The main function of these health checks is to enable the apps to signal to the platform whether or not they are functional.
+All apps that run in production are required to have a health check.
+The health check must comply with this spec and have an HTTP health check endpoint to display the health status, even if they are event-driven.
+The main function of the health check is to enable the app to signal to the platform whether or not it is functional by means of the [status code](#health-check-status-codes).
 The platform will then use this information to manage routing to the app and the lifecycle of the app.
+A secondary purpose of the health check is to assist a human in rapid debugging of issues by utilising the details returned in the body.

 A health check is comprised of two components: